Marines

 Mrs. Bottengberg's biography is in the works!

 Capt Tidwell began his Marine Corps career serving as a platoon commander at 3d Light Armored Reconnaissance Battalion.
 After his second deployment to the Pacific, Capt Tidwell received orders to Naval Postgraduate School (NPS) to pursue an MS in Modeling, Virtual Environments and Simulations (MOVES).
-Capt Tidwell's research at NPS focused on artifical intelligence for wargaming, specifically leveraging reinforcement learning and multi-model approaches to develop combat simulation agents.
+Capt Tidwell's research at NPS focused on artificial intelligence for wargaming, specifically leveraging reinforcement learning and multi-model approaches to develop combat simulation agents.
 In addition to his MS in MOVES, Capt Tidwell holds a BS in Systems Engineering from the United States Naval Academy.

 If you would like to contact the Wargaming Directorate, please email MCUWargamingDirectorate@USMCU.edu